 United Way supports programs that address food security in our area.
 Community Food Solutions provides mini grants three times a year to local, grassroots organizations and groups that are addressing food insecurity and have expertise in the unique needs of their neighborhoods.
 A Community Food Solutions Steering Committee, made up of leading organizations in the field, provides grantees with resource connections and technical assistance.

 Internet access is now a basic need.
-By supporting and promoting Digital Inclusion, United Way addresses access to affordable internet service, digital devices and digital skills training through our Digital Navigator Network.
+By supporting and promoting digital access for all, United Way addresses access to affordable internet service, digital devices and digital skills training through our Digital Navigator Network.
 We partner with community organizations and connect people through our 211 helpline to the digital resources they need.
 We are working with local government, the private sector and community organizations to explore and close gaps in broadband infrastructure in our region, and help people overcome barriers to getting online.

 Free Tax Prep